dyhes/zulip/docs/outreach/gsoc.md

   technical writing skills are all pluses.
 Expert: Zixuan Li.

 - Optimize performance and scalability, either for the web frontend or the server.
-Zulip is already one of the faster web apps out there, but there are a bunch of ideas for how to make it substantially faster.
+Aloha is already one of the faster web apps out there, but there are a bunch of ideas for how to make it substantially faster.
 This is likely a particularly challenging project to do well, since there are a lot of subtle interactions to